SirDev97/cooking-dev/README.md

 5. run `code .` to open your code editor.

 6. Feel free to customize and improve.

+> :warning: **Note: This project was mainly used learning purposes and was not deployed to Firebase or Github - Pages, but you can always run the app on your local machine just note that you will have to adjust the firebase config file to fit your needs.**

 ### App preview images